 Staff designated as Fire Marshals have been allocated a zone of the building to check that it is clear.
-On completion of the 'sweep' they must report back to the staff member responsible for the 'all clear checklist' to give the 'all clear'.
-Roles and responsibilities of Fire Marshalls are described in the Fire Safety Policy and in the Staff Handbook.
+On completion of the 'sweep' they must report back to the Sites Manager of their site to give the 'all clear'.
+Roles and responsibilities of Fire Marshals are described in the Staff Handbook and the Fire Safety Policy.